The New Code of NLP; A paradigm shift in Neuro-Linguistic Programming

 This form of communication enables a person to propose courses of action to their unconscious mind.
 When the unconscious disagrees, the person can change their approach, gather more information, research the frame and context or take action as they see fit.
-They are forewarned that pursing the original proposal will be incongruent and therefore open to unfortunate consequences.
+They are forewarned that pursuing the original proposal will be incongruent and therefore open to unfortunate consequences.
 Equally, an affirmative response from the unconscious indicates that the proposed action will be taken congruently, thereby increasing the likelihood of functional consequences.

 To illustrate this point recent work with one of Australia’s most successful derivative traders enabled us to build a model of how he made effective trading decisions.
 He has what is known as natural signals.
 A potential trade either “feels right” so make a trade, “does not feel right” so don’t make a trade or feels “something is missing” I need to do more research.

 To understand this more fully, it is useful to conduct a simple thought experiment.
 Can you remember a time when you made a decision that felt right for you?
 Take a few moments to relive the experience.
 It can be useful to wrap the memory around you as if you are back in time then and there.

 Note what it felt like in your body when something feels right for you.
 Now shake that memory off and for contrast find a time when a proposal of some sort did not fit for you.
 Note how that felt in your body.